rhevorn/shape/README.md

 GoShape turns untrusted runtime data into validated, typed Go values without struct tags or validation DSLs.

+Requires Go 1.24 or newer.
+The module and bundled adapters use only the Go standard library.

 ```go
 schema := goshape.String().
 	Trim().